klavins/pyedw/README.md

 This will print out a link to the jupyter server, which you should open in your browser.

-Then, from within Jupyter, open a terminal and run

-    kinit username

-where username is your uw net id.

 Finally, you should be able to open examples/basics.ipynb and run the notebook.